 Old Sheldon Church Ruins – Getting Married

 The Parish Church of St. Helena in Beaufort now manages Old Sheldon Church and does permit weddings to be held at the site.
-See page 15 of the church’s wedding booklet (pdf) for details and contact information.
 The Parish Church manages the ruins at the old Chapel of Ease on St. Helena’s as well, where you can also get married.
 To learn more about hosting your wedding at either venue, please call the church at 843.522.1712.

 The Old Sheldon Church Ruins are listed in the National Register, which says the following: